Lab 0: Getting Started (Mac/Linux Setup)

 Verify: We can use the terminal to check if your Python interpreter was installed correctly.
 Try the following command:

-If the python3 command doesn't work, try using python or py.
+If the python3 --version command doesn't work, first try closing and reopening your terminal.
+If that doesn't work, try using python --version or py --version instead.

 Text Editor